11 Healing Teas from Eleven Common Herbs and Spices

 Bring to a boil and remove from heat.

-Rosehips make a delicious fruity tea (tangy and mild), you can enjoy by itself or throw in a little bit of mint leaves of your choice during the steeping process.
+Rosehips make a delicious fruity tea (tangy and mild), you can enjoy by itself or throw in a few mint leaves of your choice during the steeping process.

 Moms love using this tea as a substitute for store-bought fruit juices or Kool-Aid.
 All you need to do is add a little natural sweetener such as Stevia (or whatever you prefer).
 Chill and serve!